junxit/us-congress-bills-111/metadata.md

 - 2009-11-03 — Introduced in House
 - 2009-11-03 — Introduced in House
 - 2009-11-03 — Referred to the House Committee on Natural Resources.
+- 2009-11-05 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-01-21 — Subcommittee Hearings Held.
+- 2010-02-24 — Committee Consideration and Mark-up Session Held.
+- 2010-02-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-02-24 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2010-03-11 — Placed on the Union Calendar, Calendar No. 252.
+- 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-436.
+- 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-436.